 When filming the scene with Newt in the duct, Carrie Henn kept deliberately blowing her scene so she could slide down the vent, which she later called a slide three stories tall.
 James Cameron finally dissuaded her by saying that if she completed the shot, she could play on it as much as she wanted.
 She did, and he kept his promise.

-According to Bill Paxton, he improvised much of his lines including "Game over, man!
+According to Bill Paxton, he improvised many of his lines including "Game over, man!
 Game over!"

 The knife trick scene was not in the original shooting script.
 According to Lance Henriksen, the adding of Hudson's hand to the knife trick was discussed with almost everyone, except Bill Paxton.